 - RSV activity in Florida typically peaks between November and January, though activity can vary dramatically by region.
 According to CDC, the start of RSV season is marked by the first two consecutive weeks during which the average percentage of specimens testing positive for RSV is ≥10%. - Florida has established regular RSV seasons based on these thresholds.
-As of August 1, the southeast and central regions are considered to be in RSV season. - Florida's RSV season is longer than the rest of the nation and has distinct regional seasonality.
+Currently, only the southeast region is considered to be in RSV season. - Florida's RSV season is longer than the rest of the nation and has distinct regional seasonality.
 For more information on RSV seasonality in Florida, see the American Academy of Pediatrics' 2015 Red Book.